top of page

 Western States WSER start

-Western States Endurance Run has one of the most competitive race lotteries in the world with only about 5% acceptance rate each year, and waitlisted individuals being invited to participate only hours before the 100 Mile race start
+Western States Endurance Run has one of the most competitive race lotteries in the world with only about 5% acceptance rate each year.
+Waitlisted individuals have been invited to participate just hours before the race start.

 After this top 10 is the best place to look for that first race.
 These are the races that don’t have a lottery so you can definitely sign up, but they are also well established with a clear website and hopefully many successful runnings already in the rearview.